conda/infrastructure/HOW_WE_USE_GITHUB.md

 ## Development Processes

+The following are best practices the conda organization encourages for feature development.
+While we recommend projects under the conda organization adopt these practices, they are not strictly required.

 ### How should we approach feature development?

-For new features, begin by creating documentation for the new feature within the project so that you can get early input on the design.
-Documentation includes design mockups, API reference docs, recording the planned approach in the feature issue, and creating CLI argument demos without the functionality of the feature.
+For new features, begin by creating an issue for the feature if one doesn't already exist.
+Once a new feature has been added to the backlog, next create a specification for the new feature within the project so that you can get early input on the design.
+Specification includes design mockups, API or command reference docs, recording the planned approach in the feature issue, and creating CLI argument demos without the functionality of the feature.

 ### What is our change process?